sourcegraph/handbook/content/departments/engineering/linear-trial.md

   especially for teammates outside Engineering.
 - For teammates outside Engineering, it would be valuable to reduce the number of potential places to file issues.

+However, if the flexibility provided by the current team structure is not enough, then we can consider creating smaller Teams in Linear at the end of the trial (around mid May).

 ### Why don't we have full bidirectional syncing for all repos?